sparksis/MindFuel-Developer-Test/README.md

 # Requirements

-The following is an annotated of the requirements to assist the grader in quickly identifying major functionality missed.
+The following is an annotated version of the requirements to assist the grader in quickly identifying major functionality missed.
 See also requirements.pdf for the original requirements of this project.

 ## Working